Logan Evans (baseball): Career

 Evans attended Saline High School in Saline, Michigan.
-He played college baseball at Penn State University for two years before transferring to the University of Pittsburgh, where he also played for two years.
+He played college baseball for the Penn State Nittany Lions for two years before transferring to the Pittsburgh Panthers, where he also played for two years.
 In 2023, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.
-Evans was selected by the Seattle Mariners in the 12th round of the 2023 Major League Baseball draft.

-Evans spent his first professional season with the Arizona Complex League Mariners and Modesto Nuts.
-He started 2024 with the Double-A Arkansas Travelers.
-Evans was assigned to the Triple-A Tacoma Rainiers to begin the 2025 campaign, posting a 3.86 ERA with 23 strikeouts over 5 starts.
+The Seattle Mariners selected Evans in the 12th round of the 2023 Major League Baseball draft.
+He spent his first professional season with the rookie-level Arizona Complex League Mariners and Single-A Modesto Nuts.
+He played for the Double-A Arkansas Travelers in 2024.

-On April 27, 2025, Evans was selected to the 40-man roster and promoted to the major leagues for the first time.
-In his debut that day against the Miami Marlins, Evans earned the win, tossing five innings and allowing two runs with three strikeouts.
+Evans was assigned to the Triple-A Tacoma Rainiers to begin the 2025 season, posting a 3.86 ERA with 23 strikeouts over five starts.
+On April 27, Evans was selected to the 40-man roster and promoted to the major leagues for the first time.
+In his debut that afternoon against the Miami Marlins, Evans earned the win, tossing five innings and allowing two runs with three strikeouts.
+He made 16 appearances (15 starts) for Seattle during his rookie season, with a 6–5 record, 4.32 ERA, and 59 strikeouts across 81 1/3 innings pitched.
+Evans wears contact lens as well as non-prescription glasses when he pitches, saying the glasses help protect him and that he has twice been hit in the head by a batted ball.

+On January 23, 2026, Evans underwent internal brace elbow surgery to repair his ulnar collateral ligament, ruling him out for the 2026 season.
+He went on the 60-day injured list in February.